aantipov/moiva-blog/content/post/2021-06-june-update.md

 This is a June report on the progress of [Moiva.io](http://moiva.io) and other things I’ve been working on.

 ## Improved table view
 About a month ago I introduced a table view for presenting data.
 I found out that it brings a lot of value and I gave it a central place.
 The Charts are mainly used to present historical data and are helpful in seeing trends.
-The Table is kind of snapshot of the current state that displays raw data.
+The Table serves as a snapshot of the current situation.
 Hence, the Table and Charts perfectly complement each other.

 Moiva evaluates Npm packages and GitHub repositories using roughly 20 metrics.
 And the number keeps growing.
 To help users navigate through those metrics, I grouped them into three categories: "Popularity", "Maintenance" and "Miscellaneous".
 Each category got highlighted with a different background color.